Priddy's Hard: Present day

+The site as a whole contains some 26 listed buildings.
 In 2016 it was announced that initial support had been given for a £1.9 million grant from the Heritage Lottery Fund as part of the Heritage Enterprise programme (which targets projects creating 'new sustainable economic uses for derelict historic buildings'.
-The proposed grant would help bring seventeen listed buildings back into use, alongside those occupied by the Explosion museum.
-Some would be converted for residential use, others for business or community uses, including a waterside pub/restaurant, overnight accommodation for schools in 'C' Magazine, a micro-brewery in 'E' Magazine and the possibility of a new Coastal Forces museum in the former Shell Store.
-After commercial partners withdrew from the project a new proposal was approved in 2018, to include a residential development of 30 new homes (mostly within the south demi-bastion), restoration of eight listed buildings (and the demolition of another) and various commercial developments.
+Two years later a proposal was approved, to include a residential development of 30 new homes (mostly within the south demi-bastion), restoration of eight listed buildings (and the demolition of another) and various new commercial developments.